 24

-The series has an IMDb rating of 8.1 and a MAL score of 8.05.
+The show boasts impressive ratings, with an IMDb score of 8.1 and a MAL score of 8.05, solidifying its reputation as a top shoujo anime.

 ComedyDramaRomance